The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Common Mistakes to Avoid When Writing Progress Notes

-These documentation errors are the most common and the most damaging to avoid when writing progress notes.
+These documentation errors are the most common and the most damaging:

 • Over-documenting: A progress note is not a session transcript.
 Comprehensive means covering what matters, not everything that was said.